AT THE COAST

 Well, he was right about that!

 Thanks to Google, I have learned that "Piker" meant cheapskate or coward in the parlance of the 1920's and I can assume with some confidence that our Art Jones meant the latter.
 Most of the way up Piker's Peak, I was definitely "crabbing" and contemplating joining the Piker ranks.
-But Kirk and my stubborn Townsend will got me through it.
+But Kirk and my Townsend willpower (stubbornness) got me through it.

-We will share our stories with you along with our thoughts and ideas about life and love and adventure.
+We are all about sharing our stories with you along with our thoughts and ideas about life and love and adventure.

 Misha and I have been hiking together since he was about 6 months old.
 Kirk joined us a few years ago.